 Have I once mentioned in this blog that my mum was a business person?

-She went to Chepsion market in rift valley.
+She went to the Chepsion market in Rift Valley.
 And sometimes to Molo.
-Bought potatoes, greens and fruits in bulk then came retailed them here in Kisumu for profits.
+Bought potatoes, greens, and fruits in bulk then came retailed them here in Kisumu for profits.